storyprotocol/documentation/docs/Introduction/quickstart.md

 To register IP on Story, you'll first need an NFT.
 If your IP is an ERC-721 NFT (ex. an Azuki or Pudgy Penguin on Story), you're already set.
 If not, you must mint an NFT to represent your off-chain IP.
 And don't worry, we'll help you do this in the following tutorials.

-Next you'd register that NFT on Story, ultimately creating an [🧩 IP Asset](doc:ip-asset).
+Next, you'd register that NFT on Story, ultimately creating an [🧩 IP Asset](doc:ip-asset).
 An "IP Asset" is your IP registered on Story, empowered by:

 * all of Story's [🧱 Modules](doc:story-modules) like transparent licensing, automatic royalty payments, and disputing of wrongfully registered IP
 * IP protection through the [💊 Programmable IP License (PIL)](doc:programmable-ip-license)